How the Stormwater System Works

 Here’s what you can do to help maintain the health of our waterways and marine life:

 - Refrain from using fertilizer June 1 - September 30, per Pinellas County’s fertilizer ordinance.
 More information about the ordinance can be found at pinellascounty.org/fertilizer .

 - Treat your lawn with a slow-release fertilizer in the spring to keep your lawn happy all summer.

 - Pick up any debris or vegetation near storm drains year-round to keep it from entering local waterways.

-- Follow a no-mow zone six feet from any water body, helping to establish a protective barrier.
+- Follow a no-mow zone 10 feet from any water body, helping to establish a protective barrier.

-- Replace some or all of their lawn with Florida-friendly natives.
+- Replace some or all of your lawn with Florida-friendly and/or native plants.